bomonike/bomonike.github.io/ai-agents.md

    * Submitting a prompt to an LLM to generate results.

 1. Finally, the flow has one or more outputs, typically to return the generated results from an LLM.

+## Coursera course

+<a target="_blank" href="https://www.coursera.org/specializations/ai-agents">"AI Agent Developer on Coursera.com</a> by Vanderbilt University's <a target="_blank" href="https://www.linkedin.com/in/jules-white-5717655/">Jules White</a> in Nashville, Tennessee.

+What is the difference with agentic AI?

+Agentic AI is characterized by its ability to perform tasks without any human intervention.

+* Adaptability: Agentic AI can adapt to unexpected changes, such as substituting ingredients, demonstrating its ability to respond dynamically to feedback.
+* Agentic AI can problem-solve and react to various situations, functioning similarly to generative AI but with a focus on real-world interactions.
+* Human-AI Collaboration: The lecture illustrates a scenario where a human collaborates with an AI to cook a dish, with the AI providing step-by-step instructions while the human performs the actions.
+* Importance of Interaction: The interaction between the human and AI highlights the need for effective communication and adaptability in AI systems, contrasting with traditional rigid computer systems.

+Agentic uses a flipped interaction pattern.
+The AI system asks users questions to gather information and perform tasks.
+* "Ask me questions one at a time."
+* The AI also executes actions based on the gathered data, creating a more interactive experience.
+* The AI can translate user goals into actions that can be understood by databases or other systems, similar to a protocol droid in a sci-fi context.

 <hr />
 <i>{{ page.lastchange }}</i>